microsoft/api-guidelines/azure/Guidelines.md

 ## Swagger to describe API

 All Services **MUST** provide Swagger that describes their service.
 Swagger is a key element of the Azure SDK plan and essential to improving the usability and discoverability of services.
-Swagger is a CEC requirement for Azure Services
+Swagger is a CEC requirement for Azure Services.

 ## URL structure